Lists

 Log message result Log message input displaying only the first line of data

-Some actions will accept a list as input for example, Salesforce bulk insert and bulk update actions, create journal entry actions for accounting apps, create sales order actions for ERP apps.
+Some actions accept lists as input, including Salesforce bulk insert and update, journal entry creation in accounting apps, and sales order creation in ERP apps.

-The following is an example scenario that imports new products from a Box CSV file into Salesforce via the Bulk insert action.
+The following example imports new products from a Box CSV file into Salesforce using the Bulk insert action:

 Example recipe using list input Example recipe using list input.
 Example recipe (opens new window)